-Currently, binaries are available for ARM devices like Raspberry Pis.
+Currently, binaries are available for x86_64 devices.

 How To Install

 "Hajime" is the Japanese word for "begin."
 I know this because my judo instructor says it a lot!

 There is a problem with the configuration file.
 Make sure you've properly referenced it and that there are no empty lines before the # character.

 This is a known issue with GUI-based systems which have their own mechanism of mounting a device.
 If this is the case, disable that system or stop using the script.

-I have a Windows system.
 A Windows version is in the works, so hang on!

 The problem is that g++ sometimes has troubles with the new filesystem specification.
 Use the command found in the source code to fix this.